Chandanasreej/Chandanasreej/README.md

 > **"Learn.
 Practice.
 Build.
 Improve.
 Repeat."**

-I believe the best way to learn technology is by understanding the concept, practicing it, and finally building something using it.
+I believe the best way to learn technology is by understanding the concept, practicing it, and applying it by building real-world projects.

 Every project is an opportunity to learn something new, improve my skills, and become a better developer. 🌱

 ---